 Certifying Patients for Medical Cannabis

-The first step that any prospective patient must do is have their qualifying health condition validated or certified by their physician.
-Certification consists of proper completion and signing of the Physician Written Certification Form.
+The first step that any prospective patient must do is have their qualifying health condition confirmed or certified by a healthcare professional.
+Certification consists of proper completion and signing of the Healthcare Professional Written Certification Form.
 A common misconception is that patients are being “prescribed” medical cannabis and that is not the case.
 Instead, a patient will work closely with a dispensary technician to determine their appropriate method of medicating and dosage.
 Our general rule of thumb is that a patient starts at a lower dosage and adjust intake gradually to find the best fit for them.